yangashley/task-list-api/ada-project-docs/wave_04.md

 1. Go to "Your Apps"
    - Sign into the workspace that you want the Slackbot to live in
    - You can always go back to the "Your apps" page using the button on the top right
-1. Make a new app by pressing the "Create app" button
+1. Make a new app by pressing the "Create an App" button
-   - The app name doesn't matter, but we recommend including your first name or an identifier in it ("Ada's Bot").
+   - The app name doesn't matter, but we recommend including your first name or an identifier in it, such as "Ada's Bot."

 ![](assets/create_slackbot.png)